evgenyb/iac-meetup/workshops/03-implement-immutable-infrastructure-on-azure-with-pulumi/labs/lab-05/readme.md

 ## Task #4 - working with the secrets

 Some configuration data is sensitive.
 Passwords or service tokens are good examples of such a data.
-For such cases, use `--secret` flag of the config set command will encrypt the data and instead of text will store the resulting ciphertext into the state.
+For such cases, `--secret` flag of the `config set` command will encrypt the data and instead of text it will store the resulting ciphertext into the state.

-TODO - Output and secrets

 Stack outputs respect secret annotations and will also be encrypted appropriately.
 If a stack contains any secret values, their plaintext values will not be shown by default.
 Instead, they will be displayed as [secret] in the CLI.
-Pass --show-secrets to pulumi stack output to see the plaintext value.
+Pass `--show-secrets` to pulumi stack output to see the plaintext value.

 ## Task #5 - cleanup